arb/celebrate/README.md

 ## API

-`celebrate` exports a single, top-level function that expects a single parameter, the `Joi` object.
+`celebrate` exports a single, top-level function that expects a single parameter, the `joi` object and returns an object with the following methods

 ### `celebrate(schema, [options])`